Kim Haynie

 Interview with Kim Haynie

-2. A: My first preference is to work with analog source and do the editing and final stages in digital.
-There are conveniences in digital (automation) that you do not get on an analog desk (unless you are working in a very high-end studio).
+4. A: My first preference is to work with analog source and do the editing and final stages in digital.
+There are conveniences in digital that you do not get on an analog desk (unless you are working in a very high-end studio).
+That said, I like to route final mixes through analog tools and tape emulations where appropriate.
+Those have gotten really good in recent years.
 My facility is not equipped for editing tape.
-That said, if you have access to an analog desk, the ability to route through analog channel strips/outboard gear offers a more pleasing sonic experience.
-I will say that the digital plug-ins being offered now are pretty faithful to the original in most cases....

-4. A: Have a good demo that lays out the idea.
-Settle on a tempo for the song.
+6. A: Have a good demo that lays out the idea.
+Settle on a tempo for the song before the project starts.
 A scratch vocal really helps.
 Comparisons to other songs can be helpful, sometimes the artist will want to see what I produce without a lot of guidance (this is fun too, if you have the time for a few iterations).
 For revamping or restoration, be able to explain what's missing from the original and what is the vision for the improvement.
 For a mixing or mastering project, best to have consolidated stems with track edits already in place.
+Same goes for any automation moves at the track level.
 Ensure levels are within range that allow for mix and mastering headroom.
-Best to minimize compression at the tracking stage so that there is room for the track to go when working in finalizing the songs.
+Best to to be strategic with compression at the tracking stage so that there is room for the track to go somewhere when working on the final product.

-6. A: I've been doing music since I was 16 years old.
+8. A: I've been doing music since I was 16 years old.
 I was raised in a small town in Virginia where there weren't resources for lessons (pre-YouTube here) and not a lot of bands or clubs to play in.
 You had to make your own thing happen.
 So me and my high school buddies did.
 Learned to play drums by ear and kept playing in bands.
 Started recording when we could afford tape machines and the old 4 track stuff.
 Had my first real recording sessions in college and just kept doing it and learning along the way.
-I used to keep a journal of what I didn't like about songs I'd recorded on so I could use the lessons down the road.
+I still keep a journal of what I didn't like about songs I'd recorded on so I could use the lessons down the road.
 Moved with a band out to Los Angeles to compete for a contract.
 Was fortunate enough to work with really talented people in good studios (A&M, Conway, the old Eldorado on Hollywood Boulevard) to help understand the fundamentals of recording.
-After moving back to Virginia, produced 3 albums for independent artists and just released the 4th, 'Victrola Mouth from Kevin Pittman.
+After moving back to Virginia, produced 4 albums for independent artists and just released the 5th, 'Sundog" from Kevin Pittman.

-8. A: Core of the system is Pro Tools with Universal Audio Apollo as the DAW.
-I use Mackie 828 reference monitors along with Aurotones for mid-range reference.
-For beats and samples, I used Reason and Logic for song ideas to get to a part or idea quickly.
+10. A: Core of the system is Pro Tools on a Mac Studio with M2 chips.
+Universal Audio Apollo x8 does the conversion.
+I use Mackie 828 monitors along with Auratone for mid-range reference.
+For beats and samples, I use Reason and Logic Pro X for song ideas to get to a part or idea quickly.
+I like Steven Slate Drums based on how you can preview multiple drum sounds on the fly.
 Drum parts can go a few ways.
 For clients under deadline that need drum replacement quickly, I utilize a huge library of samples and loops, acoustic mostly.
-If clients want a live performance, I use a Roland TD50KV electronic kit as well as a Pearl acoustic Masters Reference maple shell kit.
+If clients want a live performance, I use a Roland TD50KV electronic kit as well as a Drum Workshop Collectors kit, Pearl Masters Reference maple shell kit.
 If a client wants to swap out guitar parts, I offer a dozen electric guitars and tons of effects with re-amping (hardware and software) to really dial in tones.
 If a client has an idea for a vintage keyboard sound or just want better sounding pianos, I use Kontakt and Native Instruments as the backbone but also leverage my acoustic piano.
 If clients need to recut vocals then I have a great vocal booth and some really great tube mics.
-Vocal comps are no problem but I do not use Autotune.
+Vocal comps are no problem and I try to avoid using Autotune if possible.
 If we need to sing it again then we sing it again.......
 Mixing projects are done in the box and utilize a huge library of plug-ins from UA, Plug-in Alliance, Soft Toys and others.
 Mastering is done in Wavelab and completed projects can be directly shipped directly to manufacturer from my studio if required.
 If clients are looking for someone else to mix and/or master, I have partners who can easily accommodate.

-10. A: Most of my work is split between recording artist recording projects and creating or restoring drum tracks for songwriters or bands currently without a drummer.
+12. A: Most of my work is split between recording artist projects and creating or restoring drum tracks for songwriters or bands currently without a drummer.
 I am also doing track augmentation/restoration for guitars, bass and keyboards.

 13. Q: What's the biggest misconception about what you do?